ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa4/index.md

 measurements of the runtime of different methods.

-2) Teach you how to write tests in a thorough, automated way, will explore some properties of quicksort, and will give you structured practice in re-using code you find on the Web.
+2) Teach you how to write tests in a thorough, automated way, will explore some properties of quicksort.

 _This assignment is inspired by a combination of a lab in Swarthmore College's